-8. Hanuman heard Bhagavad Gita first
+8. Hanuman was there when Sri Krishna Recited Bhagavad Gita

 Since Hanumanji was present on Arjuna’s chariot in the form of a flag, so it is believed that he first heard the Bhagavad Gita from the mouth of Shri Krishna.
 Only after this, Arjuna, Sanjay, and Barbarik hear Gita.

-9. The one with five faces/Panchmukhi Hanuman
+9. The one with five faces/Panchamukhi Hanuman

 Lord Hanuman has five faces; hence he is also called Panchmukhi.
 He took this form to kill a demon of Hades.